Attribute filters

 ![]() |

-When a single date or a date range is selected in an attribute filter, users can also switch between a calendar view or selecting from a date list using the toggle:
+When a single date or a date range is selected in an attribute filter, users can also switch between a calendar view or select from a date list using the toggle:

 Users can also configure more advanced filters for their View by using the Search feature.
-This gives users the ability to apply filters based on terms to include, exclude, and apply AND / OR conditions that are independent of the events listed.
+This lets users apply filters based on terms to include or exclude, as well as adding AND/OR conditions that are independent of the events listed.
+Users can also perform wildcard searches using special characters.

 ![]() |